isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 The term “host” refers to the company or government agency that receives the traveller in the destination country/region.
 For company-sponsored travellers, the sponsor will also be the host company.

+<sup>2</sup> Cohorted company transport refers to an arrangement whereby inbound travellers on the same trip are transported in the same vehicle.

-<sup>2</sup> Travellers are allowed to use private hire cars or taxis, but not public transport.
+<sup>3</sup> Travellers are allowed to use private hire cars or taxis, but not public transport.

-<sup>3</sup> Cohorted company transport refers to an arrangement whereby inbound travellers on the same trip are transported in the same vehicle.
+<sup>4</sup> Cohorted company transport refers to an arrangement whereby inbound travellers on the same trip are transported in the same vehicle.

+<sup>5</sup> Travellers can scan the SafeEntry QR code to submit their personal particulars using the TraceTogether app or [a recommended QR scanner app](https://www.safeentry.gov.sg/individual_help).

 -----